Breast MRI With and Without IV Contrast

 - Leave all valuables at home.

 - For Wyandotte patients only: Patients 60 years or older and patients with a history of diabetes and/or renal disease require additional blood work including Creatinine within 3 months of procedure.

 - If your MRI is with contrast and you possess an inhaler/nebulizer, bring the inhaler/nebulizer.

 - You may follow your regular daily routine and take medications as usual.

 - Arrive 30 minutes prior to your scheduled appointment with a prescription if your doctor has given one to you, insurance card, identification and a list of your current medications.

 - You must bring any previous breast imaging if done at another facility.

 - Exam must be scheduled 7 to 14 days after the first day of your menstrual cycle unless you are post menopausal.

 - Bring product ID card for any implantable devices.

-- If you have metallic or electronic devised implanted in your body, you must have documentation stating what they are.
+- If you have metallic or electronic devices implanted in your body, you must have documentation stating what they are.